dg9vh/MeshCom-Client/README.md

 * Integration in "flutter"(Android and iOS-compatibility)
 * Configuration-Dialog for sounds and new sound for "own call messages"
 * Displaying positions of stations (when receiving a pos-message) on a map (OSM)
+* Counter for characters left in message (UDP-maximum 149 chars)

 ## Contributions